Colby-Threlkeld/Expense-Tracker-Custom-API/API_DOCS.md

 http://localhost:5000/api
 ```

-> ⚠️ All protected routes require the header:
+> ⚠️ All protected routes require a token rewarded after login in the header:
 ```
 Authorization: Bearer <JWT_TOKEN>
 ```